Tarsiciosh/EssentialFeed/NOTES.md

 T) test_map_createsViewModels
 - create a feed and pass it to the FeedPresenter map function
 - assert that the vieModel.feed is equal to the feed
-- add the map function to the FeedPresenter (feed -> feedViewModel)
+- add the map function to the FeedPresenter ([FeedImage] -> FeedViewModel) public static
-- use it in the didFinishLoadingFeed func
+- use it in the didFinishLoadingFeed func (just to test it more) [add FeedPresenter map]
-[add ...]
 - now we have all we need to replace in the composition with the generic one
 - in FeedUIComposer (EssentialApp scheme)
 - replace the FeedPresenter with the LoadResourcePresenter